OctopusDeploy/blog/supplemental/deployable-project/high-level-overview.md

 - Release
 - Operate

 Octopus sits in the middle of the CI/CD toolchain, acting as an orchestrator.
 This orchestration requires several software integrations from coding frameworks to cloud providers.
-Octopus Deploy chooses to do a smaller number of things at high quality, over doing everything.
+We choose to do a smaller number of things at high quality, over doing everything.

 By focusing on orchestration and enabling these integrations, Octopus provides best-in-class tooling.